kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Class Action Lawsuit in Kentucky?

-A class-action lawsuit in Kentucky allows a group of individuals with similar or identical legal claims to take legal action against an organization or entity at the same time.
-This type of lawsuit is usually employed when individual or single party lawsuits against an entity are illogical and uneconomical despite having legal and factual issues.
-Therefore, it is a type of litigation that allows parties that have been wronged in similar ways to seek justice and compensation.
-Concisely, it helps parties with relatively small claims to recover losses that would have been impossible outside the class action.
+A class-action lawsuit in Kentucky typically allows a group of individuals with similar or identical legal claims to take legal action against an organization or entity at the same time.
+This type of lawsuit is typically used when individual lawsuits would be impractical or uneconomical, even though the legal and factual issues are valid.
+Class actions enable parties who have been wronged in similar ways to seek justice and compensation together.
+In short, they provide a way for individuals with relatively small claims to recover losses that would be difficult or impossible to pursue outside of the class-action framework.

-Typically, a representative or class proponent represents the group in a class action.
+A representative or class proponent typically represents the group in a class action.
 Other individuals with similar claims join the lawsuit and create a class.
-After the case is resolved, the reward is shared among every member of the class.
+After the case is resolved, the reward is shared among every class member.
 However, in Kentucky, the court needs to certify the group of people as a class before the class action litigation can proceed.

 The most common class-action lawsuits in the state usually include:

-• Claims of discrimination against age, race, sex, or age
+• Claims of discrimination based on age, race, or sex

 • Employee wage and benefit claims